On probabilistic identities and coset identities in pro-$p$ groups: Introduction

 A natural generalisation of identities is the concept of \emph{coset identities}.
 One says that $w$ is a coset identity on $\Gamma$ if there exists a finite index subgroup $H$ of $\Gamma$ and elements $g_1,\ldots,g_r \in \Gamma$ such that $w(g_1h_1,\ldots,g_rh_r)=1$ for all $h_1,\dots,h_r\in H$.
 Even though it is clear that any identity is a coset identity, all known examples of groups satisfying a coset identity also satisfy an identity.

 In recent years probabilistic methods in Group Theory have been used quite successfully.
 Some difficult group-theoretical results - like the Magnus problem - have been reproved with a much shorter probabilistic proof (see \cite{DPSS}).
-One natural way to introduce probability on a profinite group $G$ is to endow the group $G$ with a Haar probability measure $\mu$ making $(G,\mathcal{A},\mu)$ a probability space, where $\mathcal{A}$ denotes the Borel $\sigma$-algebra.
+One natural way to introduce probability on a profinite group $G$ is to endow the group $G$ with the Haar probability measure $\mu$ making $(G,\mathcal{A},\mu)$ a probability space, where $\mathcal{A}$ denotes the Borel $\sigma$-algebra.

 If $\Gamma$ is residually finite, one may talk about the probability $P(\Gamma,w)$ that $k$ random elements in the profinite completion $\widehat{\Gamma}$ satisfy $w$.
 One says that $w$ is a \emph{probabilistic identity} for $\Gamma$ if $P(\Gamma,w)$ is positive.
 If $\Gamma$ does not admit any probabilistic identity, one says that it is \emph{randomly free}.
 Again, it is clear that a coset identity yields a probabilistic identity.
-However, to the the authors' knowledge, all known examples of profinite groups with probabilistic identities are indeed profinite groups with coset identities.
+However, to the best of the authors' knowledge, all known examples of profinite groups which admit probabilistic identities are indeed profinite groups which admit identities.